marcidy/electronic_components/README.rst

   	- Where are the libraries on disk, specifically the Wire library?  (twi.c and Wire.cpp) twi.c and Wire.cpp can alternatively found here: https://github.com/Arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire/src

-I will e using the Nano for class, but other Arduinos can substitute when looking at code.
+I will be using the Nano for class, but other Arduinos can substitute when looking at code.
 When we hit class 6, it will be beneficial to have ANY Arduino thats is programmable.
 Doesn't matter which one.
 Maybe there are some sitting around the space.

 Class 1: Blinking an LED